 The most famous places include The Sandwich point in Narshing Chowk which has been around since the 1980s.
 Cheese sandwiches are long-term favorites.

 Chick´n Falafel and Thamel Doner Kebab are two of the more popular kebab places in Thamel.
 Avoid the mayonnaise and all should be okay.
 For burgers it's touch and go.
 There's a new Burger bar open in Narshing Chowk but it's hardly tasty.
 Burger House is perhaps a better alternate though not so cheap.
 Keep in mind beef is not a popular meat in Nepal.
-If you are really hankering for a burger why not up your budget a little are check out Brezel listed on the best places to have dinner in Kathmandu.

 Location: See the map below